 Sept is Jim's 28th year at RHSA and he'll also teach at SALT in Cedar Hill.
 PA/New parents see: Announcements, Jim's Background, Classes & About KLC for details.
 Jim teaches to pass on his special skills, abilities & techniques to those who want to learn.
-Jim was a Product Development, Research & Design Engineer who has created many original products.
-He's taught Engineering related Skills for over 25 years.
+Jim was a Product Development, Research & Design Engineer who created original products for many companies (see Jim's Background).
+He has taught Engineering related Skills for over 27 years.
 Jim's 'been there-done that' and his unique one-of-a-kind classes give you a head start on your future competition.
-He's developed a unique method of teaching that makes complex things easy to understand 'if you pay attention'.
-Jim teaches skills you need to know to get and keep a job when you graduate.
+Jim has developed a unique method of teaching that makes complex things easy to understand ('if you pay attention').
+Jim teaches skills you need to know to get and keep a job when you graduate, most schools do not do this.
+If you have questions, contact Jim for the truth.
 In Announcements read "Jim's Steps for Success" - his classes help you be successful in anything you do.
 You develop ways of applying the knowledge you've learned with an understanding of the basic principles involved to find solutions.

 I teach to give you a chance.
-Our educational system has broken down, students aren't being taught the skills needed to succeed because they're learning a failed liberal education system that doesn't work.
+Our educational system has broken down, students aren't being taught the skills needed to succeed because the current education system doesn't work.
 Technology is about to explode exponentially and few will be able to keep up.
 On your first job after college you will be on three months probation to prove they didn't make a mistake hiring you.
 Fail in your first two jobs and you will most likely have to find a new career.

 Over the past 50 years I have developed a unique design method which I've used to invent many successful projects.
 I know what it takes to be successful and want to share this knowledge and my methods with you, the next generation.

 Learn what you need to know before spending $150,000 or more for an education you can't use.
-I'm available to talk with parents and/or my students when time permits.
+I'm available to talk with parents or students when time permits.

 New 2017-18 schedule is almost set.
 After 27 yrs I've decided to teach at only two locations from now on.
 Tuesdays will be my 28th year at Richardson Home School Assoc. and on Thursdays I will teach at SALT Home School in Cedar Hill.
 The 'About KLC' page of this website has my background Bio. and class goals information.
 E-mail me if you have any questions about my classes.